rparak/Unity3D_Robotics_ABB/README.md

 This solution can be used to control a real robot or to simulate it (ABB RobotStudio in Windows).
 The Unity3D Digital-Twin application was tested on a IRB 120 robot, on real hardware and on simulation.
 The results of this example will be published on youtube.

-A simple example of a data processing application:
+Example of a simple data processing application:

 [ABB Robot - Data Processing](https://github.com/rparak/ABB_Robot_data_processing/)